 Whether you’re new to the scoliosis world or looking for another way to understand your scoli, knowing how to use a scoliometer to track your scoliosis can help you make informed decisions about your scoliosis.

-What is a Scoliometer?
+What is a scoliometer?

 A scoliometer is a device that measures the rotation of your spine.
 Research shows that your Cobb Angle (measured by an x-ray) and axial vertebral rotation (measured by a scoliometer) are positively correlated [1].
 Most scoliometers are made of plastic, easily breakable and forgettable.
 (I’ve certainly left mine at home before on accident so I don’t have it when working with a client.)
 You can purchase a scoliometer from a medical supply company, or download an app to use on your phone.

 Whichever way you choose to get your hands on a scoliometer, you need to get one.
 This is by far the most used and useful tool my staff and I have to assess our clients’ scoli at my studio.
-I’ve also created a free, downloadable PDF you can retrieve off of the shop page of the website called the Scoliometer Tracking Sheet, where you can record all these numbers yourself.

 Why should I use a scoliometer?